 |6:00 - 7:00 p.m.||Final Concert|

-Alex Rambo, a University of Wisconsin-Whitewater alumnus, is the band director at South Park Middle School in Oshkosh.
-Alex is also one of the instructors at the UW-Whitewater Summer Band Camp and formerly the instrumental music teacher for the Fall River School District.
-It is Mr. Rambo’s desire for every student to develop a lasting appreciation of music, and to use music as a recreational and emtional outlet.
-Mr. Rambo resides in the Fox Valley area with his wife Molly and dog Bailey.
+Alex Rambo, a University of Wisconsin-Whitewater alumnus (2010), is the Instrumental Music Teacher at New London High School.
+Alex is also one of the instructors at the UW-Whitewater Summer Band Camps.
+Alex has previously taught in the Oshkosh and Fall River School Districts.
+Alex is active as a freelance musician performing in groups across Wisconsin.
+It is Alex’s desire for every student to develop a lasting appreciation of music, and to use music as a recreational and emtional outlet.
+Alex resides in Greenville with his wife Molly and dogs Bailey and Addy.

 The University of Wisconsin-Whitewater is committed to equal opportunity in its educational programs, activities and employment policies, for all persons, regardless of race, color, gender, creed, religion, age, ancestry, national origin, disability, sexual orientation, political affiliation, marital status, Vietnam-era veteran status, parental status and pregnancy.